CodeDredd/pinia-orm/docs/content/2.api/2.model/2.fields-relations/has-many-by.md

 ---
 title: 'hasManyBy()'
-description: 'Makes a `has many by` relation of the property'
+description: 'Makes a "has many by" relation of the property'
 ---

 ## Usage